fido-device-onboard/pri-fidoiot/README.md

 $ cd <fdo-pri-src>/component-samples/demo/device
 $ java -jar device.jar
 ```
-Running the device for the first time will result in device keys being generated and stored in the current directory in the device.p12 file.
+Running the device for the first time will result in device keys being generated and is stored in the `app-data` directory.
 Once device keys are generated the device will run the DI protocol and store the DI credentials in a file called `credentials.bin`.

 Running device for a second time will result in the device performing TO1/TO2 protocols.